markjoshwel/joshwel.co/README.md

 I use the following workflow:

 1. Run [watching commands](#watching-commands)
-   Usually not run if small changes are only needed.
+   _Skip if only making small changes._

 2. Work on the website